Py-Lambdas/code-challenges/200_digging_deeper/tail/README.md

 Move your terminal to the directory that contains this README and then run `python -m unittest` to run the tests for this challenge.

-Feel free to reference the tests if you have any confusion about the expected behavior of the Circle class.
+Feel free to reference the tests if you have any confusion about the expected behavior.

 Good luck!